 Hundreds of beauty products contain rose water in them.
 It is because of its anti-aging and beauty enhancing impacts that makes it popular in the cosmetic industry.

 Topical application of rose water can soothe the skin and make it look more fresh and young.

 Rose water reduces skin redness

-The erythema caused by acne is often frowned upon.
-You can significantly reduce it by topical application of rose water.
+You can significantly reduce erythema by topical application of rose water.
 Its anti-inflammatory properties reduce swelling and redness around pimples.

 Rose water can treat eye infections.

-Almost every grandma knows about this benefit; rose water is used to treat conjunctivitis (pink eye) – the inflammation of the conjunctiva.
+Almost every grandma knows about this benefit; rose water treats conjunctivitis (pink eye) – the inflammation of the conjunctiva.

 The conjunctiva is a thin, transparent tissue that covers the white part of your eye and also the inner part of the eyelids.
 A bacterial or viral infection can cause conjunctivitis.
 The infection results in red eyes, swelling, tears (more than usual), itchy and burning eyes, sensitivity to light, and often a whitish or greenish discharge from the eye.

 For hundreds of years, our elders have used rose water to alleviate the symptoms of pink eye.
-It is also used in eye drops and other medicines.
+It is a common ingredient in eye drops and other medicines.